City Centre Plan

 • Hi, my property is in Tier 3 of new TOD area plan .
 Will this new legislative adoption increase higher property assessments and increase extra higher taxes in these tier1, tier2, tier3 areas as compared to other areas.

-Sukh asked 6 months ago
+Sukh asked about 1 year ago

 Hi Sukh,